 The functional currency of the Company is the Hong Kong dollar.
-The Group is exposed to other currency movements, principally in terms of certain trade receivables, bank deposits, available-for-sale financial assets, trade payables and bank and other borrowings denominated in Renminbi and United States dollars.
+The Group is exposed to other currency movements, principally in terms of certain trade receivables, bank deposits, held-to-maturity debt securities, available-for-sale financial assets, trade payables and bank and other borrowings denominated in Renminbi and United States dollars.
 The Group does not currently undertake any foreign exchange hedging.